who dat? me dat.

 After working for another online blog (BC Sports Hub), this time specializing in BC amateur sports, I started researching schools & eventually landed on the College of Sports Media in Toronto.
 Remember, I'm from Vancouver.
 I had never lived anywhere else in Canada and my dad always grew me up to despise Toronto sports teams.
 But like an adrenaline rush, that fire inside of me was hungry for more.
 So I applied on a whim and to my surprise, I was accepted into the program which specialized in Sports Broadcasting.

-After one year in the program, I'm ready to take the plunge into the sports broadcasting world.
+After one year in the program, I felt ready to take the plunge into the sports broadcasting world.
 While writing is still a huge passion of mine, it would be an absolute dream to work in the NFL.
 My time writing for Sports Illustrated's All49ers gave me a platform to do just that, and now, I'm continuing to pursue my sideline reporter dream job by covering all things football while living in Arona, Italy.

 Crystal has covered her favourite team, the San Francisco 49ers for Sports Illustrated's All49ers.
 She is a Content Creator and Journalist for Traxion, a subdivision of Motorsport Games.
 As a hobby, Crystal is following the 2023 European League of Football season and writing player features/news pieces.
 For any collaboration or business opportunities, please submit a form or contact her on Twitter: @crystalscuor